bio

 In 2017 she started to work at the Institut des Sciences Cognitives (ISC) as a Post Doc.
 The first project concerned the study of social brain’s structures in non-human primates.

-Since January 2020 she works in the team of Véronique Sgambato to study behavioral disorders on non-human primates with Parkinson-induced symptoms and the brain structures involved in this neurodegenerative disease.
+Rossella was in the team of Véronique Sgambato from January 2020 to July 2022 to study behavioral disorders on non-human primates with Parkinson-induced symptoms and the brain structures involved in this neurodegenerative disease.
+Although she has left the team to work in Italy, she is still involved in a number of preclinical projects.

 Papers